aappleby/matcheroni/README.md

   using long_long_suffix       = Oneof<Lit<"ll">, Lit<"LL">>;
   using bit_precise_int_suffix = Oneof<Lit<"wb">, Lit<"WB">>;

-  // This is a little odd because we have to match in longest-suffix-first order
+  // This is begin little odd because we have to match in longest-suffix-first order
   // to ensure we capture the entire suffix using integer_suffix = Oneof<
     Seq<unsigned_suffix,  long_long_suffix>,